The PRM program prepares professionals to design, plan, promote, and deliver the physical

 prepared to manage resources, facilities and programs, and to lead and instruct for

 programs in commercial, public, and non-profit settings.
-By December 20, 2013, the
+The PRM program is recognized

 In 2010-2011, the program completed the university review process, which included evaluation by a team of external reviewers.
 Their summative impression stated, “Overall, the External Review Team was very impressed with all aspects of the PRM Program at WCU.
 The program is well managed by a team of highly qualified and dedicated faculty.
 In addition, the PRM program relies effectively on highly qualified adjunct faculty to deliver skills and some classroom based courses.
 In general, the PRM program provides a nurturing and caring learning environment that is both student-centered and experientially based.
 The program is respected and highly regarded by the University community at all levels including administration, faculty, students and alumni.”